| |

 but it said nothing about that being true for the passengers

+as well!
 After about a 45 minute blur of a ride through the city (where

 we saw LOTS of people sleeping on the street and in rickety shanties